jakemcc/jakemccrary.com/source/_posts/2016-04-30-speeding-up-my-blog.markdown

 ## Update on 2016-05-03

-I ended up removing the web font loading from my site.
-Getting rid of the two fonts cut my load time, as measured by Web Page Test, down by a second.
-Google's PageSpeed Insights scores this site at 90/100 for mobile and 96/100 for desktop.
+I completely removed web font loading from my site.
+Getting rid of the fonts reduced my load time, as measured by Web Page Test, by a second.
+Google's PageSpeed Insights now scores this site at 90/100 for mobile and 96/100 for desktop.

 ![Web Page Test after font removal](/images/after-optimizations2.png)